-Comment: There are no private structures within the air space above, or in the ground below, public rights-of-way as part of this project.
+The Planning Board found that there are no private structures within the airspace above, or in the ground below, public rights-of-way as part of this project.
 Therefore, this requirement is inapplicable to the subject case.

 (g) Each lot shall have frontage on, and direct vehicular access to, a public street, except lots for which private streets or other access rights-of-way have been authorized pursuant to Subtitle 24 of this Code.